peekaboo click

 - Validation makes sure you only provide one targeting strategy (ID/query vs.

---coords) and that coordinate strings parse cleanly into doubles. - When no
+--coords) and that coordinate strings parse cleanly into doubles.
+Target-relative coordinate clicks fail if the point is outside the resolved window. - When no

 --snapshotis provided, the command grabs the most recent snapshot ID (if any) before waiting for elements.
-Coordinate clicks skip snapshot usage entirely to avoid stale caches. - Element-based clicks call
+Coordinate clicks skip snapshot usage entirely to avoid stale caches, but targeted coordinate clicks resolve the target window before synthesizing the final screen point. - Element-based clicks call

 AutomationServiceBridge.waitForElementwith the supplied timeout so you don’t have to insert manual sleeps.
 Helpful hints are printed when timeouts expire. - Focus is enforced just before the click by

-clickedElement, the resolved coordinates, wait time, execution time, the frontmost app after the click, andtargetPointdiagnostics for element/query targets.targetPointincludes the original snapshot midpoint, the final resolved point, the snapshot ID, and whether a moved-window adjustment was applied.
+clickedElement, input coordinates, resolved screen coordinates, coordinate space, target window metadata, wait time, execution time, andtargetPointdiagnostics.
+Element/querytargetPointincludes the original snapshot midpoint, the final resolved point, the snapshot ID, and whether a moved-window adjustment was applied.

 #Examples